-Students with an interest in training as a teacher, very experienced students interested in advanced group study, and less experienced students on the recommendation of their teacher are welcome at our classes.
+Students with an interest in training as a teacher and very experienced students interested in advanced group study (and less experienced students on the recommendation of their teacher) are welcome at our classes.
 Contact us to arrange a first visit.

-For more detailed information about the Alexander Technique visit STAT's website or, for a brief introduction, FAQs about lessons, a summary of clinical studies, quotes by well-known people about the AT, information about local group classes and much more, visit Peter's website.
+For more detailed information about the Alexander Technique visit the STAT website or, for a brief introduction, FAQs about lessons, a summary of clinical studies, quotes by well-known people about the AT, information about local group classes and much more, visit Peter's website.